wumm-project/wumm-project.github.io/TTN.md

 we discussed in more detail plans to set up an *European TRIZ Trainings Network* (TTN) and compile an EU proposal to support these plans.

-EU proposals are open to *Programme Countries* and *Associated Countries* (A).
+EU proposals are open to *Programme Countries* and *Associated Countries*.
-Interest to join forces within this proposal signaled partners from Programme Countries, Belarus and Russia.
+Interest to join forces within this proposal signaled partners from Programme Countries, Belarus, Morocco and Russia.
 There are strong developments to include also Belarus into the list of Associated Countries, although the current state is not clear.
 Russia belongs to the "countries with jointly agreed co-funding mechanism covering most or all thematic areas".

 Meanwhile TRIZ groups in the Program Countries, Belarus and Russia expressed their interest to join forces **on our project** to compile an EU proposal in